-Pine and spruce Swedish sawn timber consists mainly of two conifer species: pine (Pinus sylvestris) and spruce (Picea abies).
-Swedish wood is used for furniture, floors, wall panels, mouldings, windows, doors, outdoor decking and as a construction material.
-Production Total Swedish production of sawn and planed timber stands at 18 million m, of which 13 million m is exported.
+Pine and spruce Swedish sawn timber consists mainly of two coniferous species: pine (Pinus sylvestris) and spruce (Picea abies).
+Swedish pine is mainly used for furniture, floors, wall panels, mouldings, windows, doors and outdoor decking whereas spruce is mainly used as a construction material.
+Production Total Swedish production of sawn and planed timber stands at 18 million m3, of which 13 million m3 is exported.
 Large investments in the modernisation of the Swedish sawmills have resulted in automated high-speed manufacturing technology.
 This enables the sawmills to produce high quality products in accordance with customer demands in an efficient way.